Learn how to maximize charge, minimize heat and reduce memory.

 Battery manufacturers recommend that new batteries be slow-charged for 16 to 24 hours before use.
 A slow charge brings all cells in a battery pack to an equal charge level.
 This is important because each cell within the nickel-cadmium battery may have self-discharged at its own rate.
 Furthermore, during long storage the electrolyte tends to gravitate to the bottom of the cell and the initial trickle charge helps redistribute the electrolyte to eliminate dry spots on the separator.

 Battery manufacturers do not fully format the batteries before shipment.
 The cells reach optimal performance after priming that involves several charge/discharge cycles.
 This is part of normal use and can also be done with a battery analyzer.
-Early readings are often inconsistent and a battery may require 50–100 charge/discharge cycles to reach the best formation.
-Quality cells are known to perform to full specifications after only 5–7 cycles.
+Quality cells are known to perform to full specifications after only 5–7 cycles; others may take 50–100 cycles.
 Peak capacity occurs between 100–300 cycles, after which the performance starts to drop gradually.

 Most rechargeable cells include a safety vent that releases excess pressure if incorrectly charged.
 The vent on a NiCd cell opens at 1,000–1,400kPa (150–200psi).
 Pressure release through a re-sealable vent causes no damage; however, with each venting, some electrolyte escapes and the seal may begin leaking.
 The formation of a white powder at the vent opening makes this visible, and multiple venting will eventually result in a dry-out condition.
 A battery should never be stressed to the point of venting.